ajwl/ps1/_posts/2017-03-02-object-oriented-programming-and-identity-politics.md

  code towards functional programming is another.
 This shift also prioritises the idea of relationships between data streams.

 Will there be cultural ramifications from people being represented as streams of events rather than objects with set attributes?
-Quite possibly, I have no idea what they will be.
+Quite possibly, watch this space.